TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Examples.rst

 made on 06.02.21 on the T3 Dev list by JoH that should enable you to create much better quality images:

-*   To get best results you should always set :ref:`[GFX][gdlib_png] = 1 <t3coreapi:typo3ConfVars_gfx_gdlib_png>` in the
-    :guilabel:`Admin Tools > Maintenance > Configure Installation-Wide Options`
-    backend module.
-Otherwise all internal operations will be done with GIF which only supports 256 colors.
-As soon as this option is set, all image operations are done internally with PNG images but still using 256 colors.
-This is due to the fact that PNG had to be used as a replacement for the patented GIF format a few years ago.

 *   Never use JPG or GIF as source files for the GIFBUILDER - they always contain artefacts that will be multiplied by the rendering process - use uncompressed TIF or maybe even AI files instead.